aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/insert-page-numbers/_index.md

 weight: 190
 ---

-This REST API allows you to insert *page numbers in word* documents.
-This article reveals that how to add page numbers in word documents with formatted and arranged manners using most frequently used options.
+This REST API inserts page numbers to a document.

 ## REST API